bugfreehemantkoli/Hemant-Projects/README.md

 # Hemant-Projects
-"My first GitHub repository — starting my journey into software development.
+"My first GitHub repository — starting my journey into software development and IT.
 Learning, building, and sharing code."